Xilinx/SDAccel-Tutorials/docs/controlling-vivado-impl/README.md

 This tutorial shows you how to control the Vivado tool flows when implementing your project and guides you through the steps in the command line flow.

-The SDAccel™ environment provides two methods to control the Vivado tool flow:
+The SDAccel environment provides two methods to control the Vivado tool flow:

 1. When compiling or linking for a system build, you can pass Vivado synthesis and implementation options using the XOCC `--xp` switch.